Ivan Bogachev

 PREFACE

-The collection of the basic impulses raises some questions.
+Our collection of basic impulses raises some questions.
 How is the complex behavior being constructed from these basic blocks?
 Are there any rules?
 Are some of them connected?
 How?
-Answers to these questions will allow us to build the system that can predict the behavior.
+Answers to these questions will allow us to build a system that can predict our behavior.

 THE RULES

-Some of the impulses cannot exist simultaneously within the complex structure.
+Some impulses cannot exist simultaneously within a complex structure.
 It should be obvious.
 Destruction and reconstruction cannot happen simultaneously.
-The environment in the memories cannot be safe and dangerous at the same time.
+Environment in your memories cannot be safe and dangerous at the same time.
 Creation and not creation cannot be done together.

 Some impulses are connected.
-Creation changes the environment and, naturally, affects the following memories about this environment.
-Adaptation is destructive for the structure itself, and, naturally, affects the will to live.
+Creation changes your environment and, naturally, affects the following memories about said environment.
+Adaptation is destructive for the structure itself, and, naturally, affects its will to live.

-At the moment of evolution, when the complex structures get several structures within them that produce impulses, we start to get the loops.
-Three impulses can be connected in the loop.
-The loop creates the stable pattern of behavior that persists in time.
+At the moment of evolution, when complex structures get several structures within them that produce impulses, we start to get loops.
+Three impulses can be connected in a loop.
+The loop forms a stable pattern of behavior that persists over time.

 PATTERNS OF BEHAVIOR I

-From the logic and observation, we may get the following set of possible loops of three impulses, patterns of behavior, that do not include any contradictory impulses.
-Later, we will address them as the patterns of behavior of the class I.
+From basic logic and observations, we get the following set of possible loops of three impulses, patterns of behavior, that do not include any conflicting impulses.
+Later, we will address them as patterns of behavior of class I.

 ⇑ There is a slightly more detailed description of the process in this post.
-It may help to get why these impulses are connected the way they are.
+It may help you to understand why these impulses are connected the way they are, and why this system looks so suspiciously symmetric.

 1. E:indifferent -> W:counterbalance -> F:aggression -> E.